azizkhanp/interview-questions/README.md

 sed -i 's/aziz/Khan/g' <filename> # it will save changes in file

-# it will replace aziz with Khan in 2&3 lines
+#it will replace aziz with Khan in 2&3 lines
 sed '2,3 s/aziz/Khan' <filename>

-linux:

 1.Diff b/w bash and dash
 2.Diff b/w hardlink and softlink